Zowe-Java-SDK/ZosShell/README.md

     ZOSSHELL_CONFIG_PATH

+## Configuration File Overview

-The configuration file consists of JSON data.
-The configuration JSON string is defined as a JSON array structure.
-The array will consist of one or more profile(s).
+The configuration file is written in JSON format.
+The configuration itself is represented as a JSON array, where each element in the array defines a profile.
+A valid configuration must contain one or more profiles.

-A profile is a one-to-one relationship of the [Profile.java](https://github.com/Zowe-Java-SDK/ZosShell/blob/master/src/main/java/zos/shell/singleton/configuration/model/Profile.java) file within the project.
-It contains variables as a placeholder for configuration information, such as z/OSMF and SSH connection information, properties to control the Window environment and much more.
+A **profile** corresponds directly to the `Profile.java` model within the project.
+It serves as a container for configuration variables used throughout the application, including connection details for z/OSMF and SSH, along with settings that control the shell window environment and other runtime behavior.

-The first JSON array entry in the example below shows all the attributes defined to be read by the application.
+The first entry in the JSON array example demonstrates a fully populated profile, showing all supported attributes that can be consumed by the application.

-The other JSON array entries show that you don't need to specify all attributes and its values.
-The attributes required are those that specify a z/OSMF connection: hostname and zosmfport.
+Subsequent entries illustrate that not all attributes are required.
+At a minimum, a profile must include the z/OSMF connection properties: **hostname** and **zosmfport**.

-The username and password entries are optional.
-It is recommended to not specify those settings.
-When not specified, the application will prompt the end user for a username and password for the current connection.
+The **username** and **password** fields are optional and should generally be omitted.
+When they are not provided, the application will prompt the user to enter credentials at runtime for the active connection.

-For further details on username and password usage, see [here](https://github.com/Zowe-Java-SDK/ZosShell/issues/182).
+For additional details on username and password handling, see the documentation linked [here](https://github.com/Zowe-Java-SDK/ZosShell/issues/182).

 Example of config.json: